IBMDecisionOptimization/do-ws-pa/README.md

 You can then import scenarios and save them, They will be stored in your local data folder.

-## How to use the Planning Analytics service?
+## How to use the Planning Analytics service

 Here are the parts to do in order to use this:
 * get access or set up some **Planning Analytics environment**: